 Matters were made worse for the prosecution when the defence called their first witness.
 Walter “Lee” Fetty.

-On the morning of Bob Crane’s murder, Fetty had been moving furniture at the apartment complex where Crane had been staying.
+On the morning of Bob Crane’s murder, Fetty had been working.
+He was moving furniture at the apartment complex where Crane had been staying.
 Fetty told the jury he had seen a man, who he described as around 5 ft 9 and had black hair with grey streaks, coming out of Bob Crane’s apartment.
 The man took a look around and then re-entered the apartment.

 Walter “Lee” Fetty then said a short amount of time passed before the man left the apartment for a second time.
-Fetty said he spoke to the man briefly when he asked for a light for his cigarette before the man complained that Fetty’s truck was obstructing his car.
+Fetty spoke to the man briefly when he asked for a light for his cigarette before the man complained that Fetty’s truck was obstructing his car.
 When asked if Carpenter was the man he had spoken with that day Fetty said:

 “That ain’t the man who came out of that apartment, and that ain’t the man I lit the cigarette for.”